 SIGF (enrollment required all four quarters)

 Fellows must enroll in a minimum of eight units during the academic year, e.g. Autumn, Winter, and Spring quarters, for the first two years of the fellowship (unless they are in TGR or graduation quarter tuition status) to receive their fellowship funds.
-The SIGF fellowship provides tuition support for three units of enrollment for the first two Summer quarters.
+The SIGF fellowship provides tuition support for three units of enrollment for the first two Summer quarters and fellows must enroll in a minimum of three units to receive their fellowship funds during these two summers.
 During the third year of the fellowship, tuition support equal to the TGR amount is provided.
 If a department requires a higher enrollment rate than is provided by a VPGE fellowship and additional funds are needed to satisfy department enrollment requirements, fellows should consult their department’s student services administrator. ***Fellows who are in TGR or graduation quarter tuition status MUST enroll in a zero unit TGR course***

 ARCS (enrollment required Autumn, Winter and/or Spring quarter)